 - From storage conditions and food packaging to labelling adequately informing the consumer of safety and dietary considerations;

 - And lastly, of course, the hygienic handling of products in the store.

 Many types of technology, processes and materials as well as the food ingredients go into producing the food products that end up in your shopping trolley.
 Even a small supermarket can have tens of thousands of products, with up to 90,000 in a large superstore, all having to be sourced and handled safely to protect the consumer.

 In the stores there is also a myriad of ways in which food is presented to you the buyer.
 Fruit and vegetables come loose, bagged, chopped, peeled and packaged.
 Fridge displays and fresh food counters offer raw meats, seafood, multiple types of dairy products, cooked products and other prepared foods, then there is the bakery, frozen food, bottled, canned, bagged and boxed products.

-These give a multitude of opportunities where the safety of you the consumer can be compromised.
+These give a multitude of opportunities where you the consumer can be compromised by food safety issues.